ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Different types of surgery are performed depending on the purpose of the surgery.

-Laparoscopy.
+- Laparoscopy.
 Sometimes, the surgeon may choose to start with a laparoscopy.
 During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient receives anesthesia.
 Anesthesia is medication to help block the awareness of pain.
 During this surgery, the surgeon can find out if the cancer has spread to other parts of the abdomen.
-If it has, surgery to remove the primary tumor is generally not recommended.
+If it has, surgery to remove the primary tumor in the pancreas is generally not recommended.

 Surgery to remove the tumor.
 Different types of surgery are used depending on where the tumor is located in the pancreas.
 In all of the surgeries discussed below, nearby lymph nodes are removed as part of the operation.
 More than 1 type of surgeon, as well as other specialists, will usually be involved in your surgery.